 I have heard that vaccines are risky and to avoid them – is that true?

-Any veterinary procedure that is performed can carry some sort of risk, however in the case of vaccinations, it is important to remember that for the majority of pets the benefits of being vaccinated greatly outweighs the risks.
+Any veterinary procedure that is performed can carry some sort of risk, however in the case of vaccinations, it is important to remember that for the majority of pets the benefits of being vaccinated greatly outweigh the risks.
 Vaccination reactions are rare and where they do occur, they are mostly short-term and mild.
 Reactions of this nature show that the vaccine is effectively stimulating the immune system.
 The team at Blythwood Vets are always happy to talk to you about the benefits and risks associated with vaccinating your pet to help identify the most suitable strategy as part of their wider preventative healthcare programme.

 Are there any schemes/offers to help with covering the cost of my pets’ vaccinations?

 Our Pet Health for Life plan offers the best value way to vaccinate your pet to ensure they have the preventative health protection they need over the course of their lifetime.
-Being a member allows you the opportunity to spread the cost over 12 months whilst also receiving discounts on other services at Blythwood Vets.
+Being a member allows you the opportunity to spread the cost over 12 months whilst also receiving discounts on other services at Blythwood Vets such as neutering.
 If you would like further information on vaccination programmes for your pet, or our Pet Health Club, please contact us.